Legacy Cocoa Mode

 - Reference resolving will be instructed to consider "

-ToffeeV2" subfolders when looking up library referendes such as Elements RTL.
+ToffeeV2" subfolders when looking up library referendes such as Elements RTL, with priority over the "

 - Reference resolving will ignore references to